 5. The Monks that Survive the Test of Time

 Following the earthquake in the late 13th century, Vardzia suffered several attack and invasions.
 After the Ottomans attacked and invaded the former cave city in the 16th century, most inhabitants abandoned Vardzia.
-A few residents remained until 1551, but the Persians soon came and raided whatever was left after the quake.
+A few residents chose to stay until 1551, but most didn’t want to wait to see the Persians raiders arrive.
 Evidently, most of the inhabitants of the former cave city have long gone, but a small group of monks have returned to Vardzia.
 They have even made the irrigation pipes work again, supplying clean water to the site.
 Nowadays, thanks to these hard-working monks, tourists can visit Vardzia, see several homes and tunnels, and learn about Georgia’s history.